 Health Status – by law, eligibility is not affected by the applicant’s health

 The period for enrollment in Medicare is three months before to three months after turning 65.
 Miss this window, and there may be a penalty for late enrollment.
 Each year, there is also an open enrollment period starting in October and ending in December.
-One can find a Medicare Advantage plan using the federal government’s Medicare website.
+It is easy to find a Medicare Advantage plan using the federal government’s Medicare website.

-Medicare Advantage policyholders pay their standard Part B premium ($144.60 per month in 2020) and they pay their private insurance for the additional coverage.
-The additional coverage costs between $0 – $300 per month.
-The greater the benefits, the greater the costs, so one should assume that Medicare Advantage plans that cover the additional non-medical benefits discussed in this article will cost several hundred dollars per month.
+Medicare Advantage policyholders pay their standard Part B premium, which is $164.90 per month in 2023 and they pay their private insurance for the additional coverage.
+The additional average cost was $18, even though there can be free and more costly options that go up to $200 per month.
+In general, the greater the benefits cause the cost to rise, so one should assume that Medicare Advantage plans that cover the additional non-medical benefits discussed in this article will cost several hundred dollars per month.
 The costs will vary based on state, and private insurers may change the cost once per year.